cosmos/cosmos/WHITEPAPER.md

 The Tendermint consensus algorithm is implemented in a program called Tendermint Core.
 Tendermint Core is an application-agnostic "consensus engine" that can turn any deterministic blackbox application into a distributedly replicated blockchain.
-As the Apache Web Server or Nginx connects to the Wordpress application via CGI or FastCGI, Tendermint Core connects to blockchain applications via the Tendermint Socket Protocol (TMSP) [\[17\]][17].
+Tendermint Core connects to blockchain applications via the Tendermint Socket Protocol (TMSP) [\[17\]][17].
 Thus, TMSP allows for blockchain applications to be programmed in any language, not just the programming language that the consensus engine is written in.
 Additionally, TMSP makes it possible to easily swap out the consensus layer of any existing blockchain stack.

-We draw an analogy with a well-known cryptocurrency, Bitcoin.
+We draw an analogy with the well-known cryptocurrency Bitcoin.
 Bitcoin is a cryptocurrency blockchain where each node maintains a fully audited Unspent Transaction Output (UTXO) database.
 If one wanted to create a Bitcoin-like system on top of TMSP, Tendermint Core would be responsible for